Exploring Iterative Controllable Summarization with Large Language Models: Attribute Measurement and Evaluation Framework for LLM Controllability

 \paragraph{Label reinterpretation} We use the two publicly available MACSum datasets \cite{zhang-etal-2023-macsum} for controllable summarization.
-However, existing labels are ambiguous since the criteria are not numerically defined (e.g., how short must a summary be to qualify as \textsf{short}?).
-We believe that these ambiguous criteria may confuse LLMs, so we assign clear numerical values to each label.
-To provide detailed criteria, we reinterpret the labels based on the attribute distributions in each training set.
-For \textit{extractiveness}, we set labels as \{\textsf{normal}: 85\%, \textsf{high}: 90\%, \textsf{fully}: 100\%\}, following the mean value.
-Unlike \citet{zhang-etal-2023-macsum}, we define the summary length as a ratio of the original text rather than a fixed value.
-The existing labels do not distinctly differentiate these ratios, as the average length ratios between labels show minimal differences.
-Specifically, \texttt{short} is 2.0, while \texttt{normal} is 3.7, indicating a relatively small gap.
-To allow for greater variability, we expand the range.
+However, existing labels are ambiguous, as the criteria are not numerically defined (e.g., how short must a summary be to qualify as short?).
+We believe that such ambiguity may confuse LLMs, so we assign clear numerical values to each label.
+To provide detailed criteria, we reinterpret the labels based on the attribute distributions in each training set (see Appendix~\ref{appendix:attribute_distribution}).
+For \textit{extractiveness}, we define the labels as normal: 85\%, high: 90\%, and fully: 100\%, based on the average values.
+For the \textit{length} attribute, we follow the annotation criteria of the MACSum dataset\textemdash{}short: 5–10\%, normal: 15–25\%, and long: 30–35\%\textemdash{}and set our target values to short: 7.5\%, normal: 15\%, and long: 32.5\%.
 Importantly, our method generates summaries based on the specified numerical values, regardless of predefined labels.
-The broader range allows for a more adaptive and effective evaluation of LLM controllability. we set the lengths to \{\textsf{short}: 7.5\%, \textsf{normal}: 15\%, \textsf{long}: 32.5\%\}, providing clearer distinctions with evaluating a broader range of controllability.